ICR-Data-Science/xcode_debarcode/docs/tutorials/basic_usage.md

 fig
 ```

-All plots in this library are interactive Plotly figures.
-Hover over data points for additional information.

-Bimodal distributions indicate good separation between ON/OFF states—the typical case for most datasets.
+Bimodal distributions indicate good separation between ON/OFF states.
 Since our channels show clear bimodality, we will use the PC-GMM method (recommended default).
-In rare cases where channels appear unimodal (e.g., very few barcodes where some channels are all-ON or all-OFF), PreMessa may be more appropriate.

 ---